A framework for understanding ourselves.

 Through both of these opportunities, I was able to enter and remain in a flow state.
 I became comfortable quickly making changes and calling shots, because I could understand the entire system and consider the tradeoffs.
 This both increased my growth as a developer and maximised my usefulness to the company.
 I also earned the respect of my motorcycle coworkers, who would commend me for my PRs.

-So, did I become a car?
-I'm not sure, and I don't think it's for me to say.
-I definitely made progress, and I believe I have continued to do so since then.
-However, this article isn't about that.
+Regardless, this article isn't about categorising myself.
 It's about what the vehicles framework can tell us about how we think and work, alone and together.

 Let's delve deeper into the different mindsets driving tanks, motorcycles, and cars.
 We'll consider how these archetypes approach different aspects of software development.
 In general, tanks focus on long-term stability, motorcycles focus on short-term speed, and cars balance the two while considering the present situation.